QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: SymQRG for exact tensor network state sum representation of 2D CFTs

-As demonstrated in \cite{Chen:2022wvy, Cheng:2023kxh, Hung:2024gma, Chen:2024unp}, the state ${}_{\Lambda} \langle \Omega^R|$, constructed using conformal blocks, is a fixed point of this RG procedure in the limit $R \to 0$.
-Now, let us explore its behavior for the more general case of $R > 0$.
-The general coarse-graining procedure for an arbitrary seed state $_{\Lambda}\bra{\Omega}$ involving singular value decomposition is review in appendix \ref{tensornetwork SymQRG}.
+As demonstrated in \cite{Chen:2022wvy, Cheng:2023kxh, Hung:2024gma, Chen:2024unp}, the state ${}_{\Lambda} \langle \Omega^R|$ constructed from conformal blocks is a fixed point of this RG procedure in the limit $R \to 0$.
+For $R>0$, using the properties of conformal blocks and crossing kernels (see Appendix~\ref{tensornetwork SymQRG} for the general procedure and explicit formulae), the coarse-grained wavefunction takes the form:

-For the family of theories proposed in \eqref{strange_correlator}, we can achieve some analytical insights, particularly near the fixed point, by using the properties of conformal blocks.
-Considering the ${}_{\Lambda} \bra{\Omega}$ state constructed from conformal blocks $\tilde{\gamma}$, locally, the coarse-grained wavefunction is given by: \be